dhsc-govuk/Get-Adult-Social-Care-Data/README.md

 #### Installing project dependencies

 1. Clone the repo to your chosen directory
-2. Run `mise install` to install the correct version of node (you may need to [activate](https://mise.jdx.dev/cli/activate.html) mise)
+2. Run `mise install` to install the correct dependency versions (you may need to [activate](https://mise.jdx.dev/cli/activate.html) mise)
-3. Run `make` to build the NodeJS app
+3. From the `gascd_frontend` folder you can run `make` to build the NodeJS app

 ## Running git commit hooks